-Out in the northern Yucatan peninsula, some 8 kilometers from Progresso and 44 kilometers west of Merida is Chicxulub, a small town on the Caribbean coast.
+Out in the northern Yucatan peninsula, some 8 kilometers from Progreso and 44 kilometers north of Merida is Chicxulub, a small town on the Gulf coast.
 This small town has become one of the most sought-after hot spots in Mexico.
 Temperatures are always warm, and crystalline emerald waters, powdery amber sands and laid-back lifestyle await.

 For those also interested in going beyond all that, there’s also a trove of culture and history here formed by the Maya dating back more than 4000 years ago.

 From “Best Kept Secret” to “Almost Sold Out”

 The Yucatan Peninsula has become a popular destination for expats wanting a better quality of life at a more reasonable cost.
 Chicxulub (chick-shoe-lube) is a privileged destination.
 This refreshing beach community offers an amazingly relaxed tropical life.
 All the amenities you might want are available in the charming village or in nearby Progreso and Merida.

 The climate here is tropical with average annual temperatures ranging from 25-30C or 79-89F.
 Although there is rain in the summer months, the rest of the year has clear blue skies.
 Rains total only about 685 mm or 27 inches per year.

 Chicxulub has a steady growing economy and the government is investing in infrastructure.
 With a population of approximately 4500 people, it is located on the Emerald Coast and known as the Yucatan Hamptons because of the high quality of life and desirable secondary residences.